monsieurmusclaira/monsieurmusclaira.github.io/README.md

 - Optimize image loading further
 - Implement a better video component in MDX
 - Continue fine-tuning the overall look and feel
-- Implement Shared Element Transition API once support has rolled oud.
-This will allow for deprecating the SPA approach of the current website.
 - Further cleaning and streamlining the code.
 There are many remnants still in place from the previous deployment pre-Astro.
 - Streamline MDX formatting and remove the elaborate Picture elements
 - Implement a CMS